There is a reason why surgery is becoming more popular among youngsters.

 Your brain will think that there are all these people who are much more successful than you, wealthier than you, and happier than you.

-As a result, we feel our position is very low in the social hierarchy.
+As a result, you feel your position is very low in the social hierarchy.

-No wonder why teens and tweens start to emphasize on their online persona way more than their offline version of themselves.
+No wonder why teens and tweens start to emphasize their online persona way more than their offline (real) version of themselves.

-The more we focus on posting carefully crafted photos with carefully selected filters and effects, the more we can believe that person is the “real you”.
+The more you focus on posting carefully crafted photos with carefully selected filters and effects, the more you tend to believe that person is the “real you”.

 There can be a moment when you look in the mirror, you refuse to accept that person you see.

 This can lead to BDD: Body Dysmorphic Disorder.